spacecatpixel/lokidocs/docs/Lokinet/Guides/HostingSNApps.md

 # Hosting a SNApp
 ## Preparing your lokinet address
-When you run the `./lokinet -r` your terminal will show a bunch of outputs.
+When you run `./lokinet` your terminal will show a bunch of outputs.

 You are looking for the line with `lokitun0` in it.
 The line should look like the following: